mandrasch/not-a-real-screenreader/README.md

 ## License

-My own scripts and this work is available as CC0 (https://creativecommons.org/publicdomain/zero/1.0/deed.de).
-Please see package.json for a list of Open Source Libraries used.
+My own scripts are available as CC0 (https://creativecommons.org/publicdomain/zero/1.0/deed.de).
+Please see package.json for a list of Open Source Libraries used (and their respective license).
 I'll provide a LICENSE and CREDITS file in future.